-• Check with your county or use the National Property Tax Group calendar to find the deadline to dispute in your state.
+Take 2 Minutes Now Your property tax appeal deadline varies by the state and county you live in.
+Check with your county or use the National Property Tax Group calendar to find the deadline to dispute in your state.

+Set A Reminder Now

-Set yourself a reminder to appeal your property taxes whenever your local taxing body sends its assessment of your home's value.
+Appeal your property taxes whenever your local taxing body sends its assessment of your home's value.
 In some areas, that's once a year.
 In others, it's every few years.
-Note that if you've suffered financial hardship as a result of COVID-19, you can also contact your county to see if you're eligible for an extension or another form of tax relief.
+If you've suffered financial hardship, you can contact your county to see if you're eligible for an extension or another form of tax relief.

+Protesting Your Property Taxes In 5 Steps